-Finland is a key donor of multi-year and flexible funding to UNHCR and a leader in promoting inclusion of persons with disabilities in humanitarian response around the world.
+Finland is a leader in promoting the inclusion of persons with disabilities in humanitarian responses around the world.

 Finland is a staunch supporter of UNHCR and a key ally, providing multifaceted assistance ranging from resettlement to political and financial support.

 Finland has been a member of UNHCR's Executive Committee since 1979, and the country’s support for UNHCR has been crucial in advocating for displaced and stateless people in humanitarian crises.